ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 #### Application Update

-The application update is related the ZenHub application code—the containers ZenHub is running on.
+The application update is related the ZenHub application code — the containers ZenHub is running on.

 Quite often we will release a new version for ZenHub Enterprise Application in the form a new Docker tag to pull from our public Docker Registry.